TOUR THROUGH

 On the west side of the yard our new barn is under construction for machines and the sheep.

-The pastures to the west belong to the farm, in total we have 10 hectare mowing pastures in Iffens and 10 hectare wood in Ammerland (near "Zwischennahener Meer").
+sheep in their stable The pastures to the west belong to the farm, in total we have 10 hectare mowing pastures in Iffens and 10 hectare wood in Ammerland (near "Zwischennahener Meer").
 Along the duck pond a path leads to the Beckmannsfelder Weg.
 Following this small street, you would come to the dike, den salt march and the mudflat in Jadebusen (700 metres).

 But we stay on the farm and go to the old sheep stable where in spring time the boxes for the new lambs are situated and which provides a good shelter for the sheep in the cold and wet winter.